 The Division of Family Planning has many active clinical trials involving the development and assessment of contraceptive methods; these studies range from Phase I to Phase IV.
 We also study approaches to improved abortion care and innovations in reproductive health screening.
 Research interests also include HIV and reproductive health assessments and interventions in developing country settings.

 The Division is one of twelve centers nationwide that participate in the Contraceptive Clinical Trials Network (CCTN) of the National Institute of Health, developing new methods of birth control.
-The division just-completed a network study that evaluated the contraceptive effectiveness of several canidate microbicides that may provide protection against both pregnancy and against HIV infection, and the effectiveness of a new hormonal contraceptive ring.
+The division just-completed a network study that evaluated the contraceptive effectiveness of several candidate microbicides that may provide protection against both pregnancy and against HIV infection, and the effectiveness of a new hormonal contraceptive ring.
 All of our research is patient-centered and is designed to bring contraceptive innovations to patients as quickly as possible.
 New trials in the CCTN include: